thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS student guide - Line-of-business application migration.md

 6. Ensure the Azure environment used for the migrated applications follow recommended best practices.

 7. Post-migration, be able to track costs, control usage, cross-charge business owners, and identify cost-saving opportunities.

+8. What customer services could be more efficiently run or managed by moving them to Azure PaaS services?

 ### Customer objections

 1. Owners of each business application need to approve any substantial application change, including migration.
 Business owners have indicated that they will require evidence that migration will be successful before granting approval.